 1. Who are you and where do you blog?

-6. Do you have any big plans for this year?
+6. Do you have any big reading plans for the future?

 I want to do a 30 books 30 days challenge one day.
 One day… It just seems like an interesting thing to see if I would read that much in a month because I always use the phrase “If only we could just read all day”.
 Time to test that theory.
 I am not sure if I can complete the challenge (30 in 30 is intimidating!) but I have it at the back of my head.

 This was fun.
 Thanks for having me, Wendy.